Mohammad Syafaat Mintaredja

-Mohammad Syafaat Mintaredja (17 February 1921 – 20 October 1984) was an Indonesian politician who was the founding father of the United Development Party, serving as its first chairman from 1973 until 1978.
+Mohammad Syafaat Mintaredja (17 February 1921 – 20 October 1984) was an Indonesian politician and activist who was the Founding Father of the United Development Party, serving as its first chairman from 1973 until 1978.
 He was a leader of Parmusi and several organizations, including the Muslim Students' Association and Muhammadiyah.

 Early life and education

 Born into a Muhammadiyah family, he studied at the Faculty of Law at Gadjah Mada University in Yogyakarta and the Faculty of Law at Leiden University in the Netherlands.
 He earned a Bachelor of Laws degree from University of Indonesia.
-As a young man, he was active in Islamic Education Movement.
+As a young man, he was active in Islamic Student Movement.

 Along with several other people, he founded the Muslim Students' Association (Indonesia) based in Yogyakarta.
 He became the second chairman of HMI after Lafran Pane.
 He was also active in the Student Regiment, a civilian force trained and military prepared to defend the NKRI.
 During his time in the Student Regiment, he assisted the Indonesian National Armed Forces in fighting the Dutch Politionele acties and crushing the Communist Party of Indonesia rebellion in Madiun.